 There was a time when Dubai was viewed as a mere springboard to other destinations, but not anymore.
 The city has blossomed like an oasis in the desert in the last few decades.
-High-rise buildings compete with each other in height, shape and beauty.
-New attractions are created every year.
+High-rise buildings compete with each other in height, shape and beauty, and new attractions are created every year.
 Anything seems possible in Dubai.

 I had last been there in 2006 and the city has changed drastically since then.
-My children were also experiencing Dubai for the first time.
-With just three days in Dubai, we had a lot to see in a short space of time.
-The hop-on hop-off bus is one of our favourite ways to explore a new city, especially when we have limited time.
+My children were experiencing Dubai for the first time.
+I would recommend spending a week in Dubai on your first visit.
+However, we had much less time there and there was so much to see in a short space of time, so we took the hop-on hop-off bus, one of our favourite ways to explore a new city, especially when we have limited time.
 Having experienced it in London, Johannesburg and many other cities around the world, we did not hesitate to add it to our itinerary in Dubai too.

 Our tickets included free entrance to the Dubai Museum and Global Village, a cultural and shopping festival.
 They also included a complimentary dhow cruise on the creek, a walking tour and a night tour.
 Unfortunately, we did not get to take advantage of all of these, as one of Dubai’s rare bouts of rain began to fall while we were on the bus, preventing us from engaging in outdoor activities.
 On a more positive note though, our bus had a covered air-conditioned section, so we didn’t get thoroughly soaked.

-- Burj-Al-Arab – The sail shaped hotel is one of the most luxurious hotels in the world.
+The sail- shaped Burj Al Arab hotel is one of the most luxurious and unique hotels in the world.
 We had great views of it from the bus.

 The Orange Route takes one to the Dubai Miracle Gardens (which we visited separately) and Global Village but as these are both some distance away, it is advisable to do them with multi-day tickets.